DupieM/DuPlessisMarine_221326_EchoMe/README.md

 `Unit Tests` were conducted to establish working functionality.
 Here are all the tests that were ran:

-* `Test 1` of confirming that displaying of journey data on my cards to view
+* `Test 1` of confirming that displaying of journey data on my cards are correct
-* `Test 2` of confirming that the chat function works for when user type a question on the journey tab to answer accoridng to who I am
+* `Test 2` of confirming that the chat function works for when user type a question on the journey tab to answer according to who I am
-* `Test 3` of confirming thta the chat function works for when user is on Ask anything tab that lets them chat with normal AI
+* `Test 3` of confirming that the chat function works for when user is on Ask anything tab that lets them chat with a normal AI request
-* `Test 4` of confirming that the hobbies displkay in dropdown box and populate card below
+* `Test 4` of confirming that the hobbies display in dropdown box and populate card below
-* `Test 5` of confirming that the chat function below the hobbies card work to chat about my hobby
+* `Test 5` of confirming that the chat function below the hobbies card work to chat about my hobbies
-* `Test 6` of confirming that the link to my online portfolios and display on the web screen view
+* `Test 6` of confirming that the link to my online portfolios and display on the web screen view are working

 #### UAT Tests